Group of people attack woman, daughter in Delhi's Shalimar Bagh area | Law-Order

 The footage further showed that the accused fled the spot when the woman started screaming for help while lying down next to her car.

-Based on the CCTV footage, the attackers were identified as Neha and Megha, both 20 years of age.
-Police said they have been arrested in connection with the incident which took place on November 19.
+Deputy Commissioner of Police (Northwest) Usha Rangnani said that during investigation, CCTV footages were analysed in which four people were seen beating the victim. ''Based on the CCTV footage, two women Megha (22) and Neha (20) were arrested and efforts are being made to nab remaining two accused and proceedings for non-bailable warrants against the accused have already been initiated,'' she said.

+Meanwhile, two other men, who the victim alleged were also part of attack, moved court following which it issued directions to police to not to take any ''coercive action'' against them till further orders.

-In her FIR, the victim, who runs an NGO, alleged that the attackers were sent by an AAP MLA and another man.
+In her FIR, the victim, who runs an NGO, alleged that the attackers were sent by the AAP MLA and another man.
 She also alleged that the accused robbed her gold chain and ring, and molested her.
-Based on her complaint, police said an FIR has been registered under Indian Penal Code sections 323 (voluntarily causing hurt), 341 (wrongful restraint), 354 (assault or criminal force to woman with intent to outrage her modesty), 506 (criminal intimidation), 509 (word, gesture or act intended to insult modesty of a woman) and 34 (acts done by several persons in furtherance of common intention).
+Based on her complaint, police said an FIR has been registered under Indian Penal Code sections 323 (voluntarily causing hurt), 341 (wrongful restraint), 354 (assault or criminal force to woman with intent to outrage her modesty), 354 B (assault or use of criminal force to woman with intent to disrobe), 356 (assault or criminal force in attempt to commit theft of property carried by a person), 379 (theft), 506 (criminal intimidation) and 34 (acts done by several persons in furtherance of common intention).

 According to the FIR, the woman alleged that the incident took place when she and her daughter were returning home from Pitampura.
 The complainant alleged that her daughter's phone was snatched by the accused women and two men assaulted the woman with sticks and iron rods.